I’m a bit of a bah-humbug when it comes to christmas cheer.

 Besides, until a few years ago I associated christmas with mulled wine, runny noses and bad pullovers.
 I still struggle a bit to find the fa-la-la-la-la spirit in the sub tropics when I’m trundling my trolley up and down supercharged air-conditioned aisles in flip-flops (thongs) buying salad for dinner again.

 Paul and I more often than not spend Christmas away.
-Our wall-hangings haven’t seen a tacky bit of tinsel for years and I still have unopened packs of cards wasting in that drawer with no name after being lulled into the conveniently connected webbed-world for sending messages of christmas merriment and new year prosperity.
+Our picture frames haven’t seen a tacky bit of tinsel for years and I still have unopened packs of cards wasting in that drawer after being lulled into the conveniently connected webbed-world for sending messages of christmas merriment.

 On behalf of both of us, I apologise profusely in advance to our friends and relations who still send us beautifully handwritten cards.
 In recognition of your time and effort, every year instead of sending cards, we make a donation to charity.